WHAT IS A RAINBOW ?

 A rainbow occurs when it is raining in one part of the sky and sunny in another.

-To see a rainbow, you must have the sun behind you and the raindrops in front you.
+To see a rainbow, you must have the sun behind you and raindrops in front of you.

 When the sun is lower, the rainbow in the sky will be higher, and visa versa, if the sun is higher, the rainbow in the sky will be lower.

 Sunlight is made up of all the colors of a rainbow.
-When they are all mixed together, it is called white light.
+When they are all mixed together, it’s called white light.
 White light is the light we see all the time.

-Not two people see the same rainbow, because if someone is standing next to you, they are standing in a different spot, which means they see the rainbow in a slightly different place, and he/she is looking at different raindrops.
+No two people can see the same rainbow, because if someone is standing next to you, they are standing in a different spot, which means they see the rainbow in a slightly different place, plus, they are also looking at different raindrops.

 Even your own left eye sees a rainbow differently from your right eye.

 You cannot touch a rainbow.

 Sir Isaac Newton identified the seven colors of the visible spectrum that together make up white light.